How Social Media Use Can Impact Your Injury Case

 Another way plaintiffs can damage their personal injury claim is by posting details about their injury, the accident itself, or their recovery.
 By doing so, an individual may think they are simply keeping their friends and family updated on their progress, but in fact can ruin the chances of winning compensation for their injuries.
 Pre-accident or injury posts can also be detrimental.
 If the plaintiff was complaining of a sore back before the accident they claim caused their back injury, it could potentially impact their injury case as well.

-After suffering a serious injury, the individual should contact an experienced personal injury attorney, like those at Kaufman Law, to help them navigate not only the legal process, but also to learn how simple lifestyle changes can protect their case.
+After suffering a serious injury, the individual should contact an experienced personal injury attorney, like those at Kaufman Injury Law, to help them navigate not only the legal process, but also to learn how simple lifestyle changes can protect their case.
 A simple Instagram or Facebook post could end up costing an injured person thousands or even millions of dollars.
 Calling a well versed attorney as soon as possible helps the injured party have a successful case and get the money they need to get back on their feet.

 Recent Post

-- Mistakes to Avoid After a Car Accident
+- What Not to Say to Insurance After a Car Accident in Georgia